Finnchick/StatusUI/README.md

-Created Api with help of mockapi.io, requests realized with help of axios.
-Most challenging were to style status bars correctly, but in my opinion I done it good
+Created API with the help of mockapi.io, requests were implemented via axios.
+I found styling the status bars correctly to be the most challenging part of the task, but I think I managed to do it the right way.

 # Getting Started with Create React App